 Combine the dry seasonings.
 Remove the marinated chuck roast, draining well.
 Pat dry with paper towels.
 Season with the beef dry rub mixture, rubbing in well.
 Let the chuck eye rest at room temperature for one hour.

-Preheat grill, set up for indirect grilling.
-Place the chuck eye on the grill, cooking until the internal temperature reaches 140-145ºF.
-Remove the grilled chuck roast and let it rest for 20-30 minutes before slicing and serving.
+Preheat grill, set up for grill smoking.
+Place the roast on the grill, cooking until the internal temperature reaches 140-145ºF.
+Remove the chuck roast and let it rest for 20 minutes before slicing and serving.